yajirobee/logs/memo/database/2024-04-26-open_table_formats.md

 - Has replication and high availability mechanism by itself.
   - Others rely on reliability of underlying storage, e.g. HDFS, cloud object storage
   - Makes consensus by Raft algorithm
+  - It plays some roles of distributed file system rather than simple table format.
 - Direction is somehow similar to Hudi.
 Aims for rear realtime scan and ingest use cases.

 ---